 Wash these pieces with cold water and a microfiber cloth in the sink.

 Turn the vacuum over and use a flat-head screwdriver to remove the soleplate covering the brushbar.
-Use a seam ripper or pair of small scissors to remove any hair or strings that are wrapped around the brushbar.
+Use a seam ripper or small scissors to remove long hair or strings wrapped around the brushbar.

 How to Clean the Dyson Cyclone